Baseball in the United Kingdom

 Baseball is a growing minor sport in the United Kingdom, with an estimated 22,500 people playing in 2020.

 The sport is governed by the British Baseball Federation, which runs a multi-tier national league.
 There are also independent regional leagues, and around 20 universities field teams.
 At various times in history, there have been professional teams, most notably the 1890 National League of Baseball of Great Britain.

 In 1938, the Great Britain national baseball team won the Baseball World Cup, and were runners-up in the 1967 and 2007 European Baseball Championship.
 As of 2020, Great Britain competed internationally at under 12, under 15, under 18, under 23 and senior levels.
 The under 23 team placed fifth at the 2019 European Under 23 Baseball Championship.

-Despite relatively low numbers of participants today, historically there have been a number of players born in the United Kingdom who have played in U.S Major League Baseball (MLB).
-Over 90 players British-born players have played in MLB, Danny Cox, Lance Painter and Bobby Thomson being the most notable.
+Despite relatively low numbers of participants today, historically there have been a number of players born in the United Kingdom who have played in U.S. Major League Baseball (MLB).
+Over 90 British-born players have played in MLB, Danny Cox, Lance Painter and Bobby Thomson being the most notable.
 Thomson hit the Shot Heard 'Round the World that took the New York Giants to the World Series in 1951.